liamg/shox/README.md

 | memory  | Show current memory usage %   | {memory}       | 20%            |
 | battery | Show current battery charge % | {battery}      | 20%            |

+Ideally this list would be much longer - please feel free to PR more helpers!
+You can see simple examples [here](https://github.com/liamg/shox/tree/master/pkg/helpers).

 ## Why?

 I frequently needed a way to have a quick overview of several things without cramming them into my PS1, and to update those things dynamicly.